cecil185/dbt-docs-dml/README.md

 1. Path to the dbt schema
 2. Path to the dbt catalog
 3. Path to store the dbml file
+4. Path to the docs folder containing .md files with doc blocks
-4. Name of the project on dbdocs.io
+5. Name of the project on dbdocs.io
-5. True or False if you want to vizualise the dbml file on dbdocs.io

-# Tests

-# To-Do
-* Code cleanup
-*
+6. To create ERD in dbdocs.io, set value to ```launch-dbdocs```.
+Any other values will use Node.js to create an ERD saved as ```ERD.svg```.